 a.
 Confirm that the Analysis Services Connection Manager dropdown is set to AdventureWorksAS.

 b.
 Click the Add button to open the Add Analysis Services Object window.
-As shown in below screen shot, check the Date, Employee, and Sales Territory dimensions and then click OK to save your changes.
+As shown in the below screenshot, check the Date, Employee, and Sales Territory dimensions and then click OK to save your changes.

 c.
 For each dimension, change the Process Options dropdown to Process Default, which will either perform a dimension update or, if the dimension has never been processed, fully process the dimension.